IstyRsquared/IstyRsquared/README.md

 - 👋 Hi, I’m Isty (Kristyna) Rysava
 - 👀 I’m interested in infectious disease ecology, evolution, control and management
-- 📫 How to reach me: via Kristyna.Rysava@maths.ox.ac.uk or istyrysava@gmail.com
+- 📫 How to reach me: via kristyna.rysava@warwick.ac.uk or Kristyna.Rysava@maths.ox.ac.uk

 <!---
 IstyRsquared/IstyRsquared is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.